 Why Consider Hydrotherapy?

-Water bouyancy provides a great partial-weight-bearing environment for patients to perform their therapeutic exercises.
-Hydrotherapy is especially good for patients who have difficulty exercising on land, have persistent pain, or simply enjoy being in the water.
+Water buoyancy provides a great partial-weight-bearing environment for patients to perform their therapeutic exercises.
+Hydrotherapy is especially good for patients who have difficulty exercising on land, have persistent pain, or enjoy being in the water.

 What is Involved in a Hydrotherapy Session?